mwdavids/FamilyNetworks/README.md

 ## Rules

 It is possible to approximate actual family networks in the Philippines because of strict patterns of name inheritance.
-Everyone has is born with a given name and two surnames--their mother and father's family names.
-When women marry, they take their husband's family name (the husband's father's family name).
+Everyone is born with a given (first) name and two surnames--their mother and father's family names (which in turn came from their fathers).
+When women marry, they take their husband's family name (the husband's father's family name) and retain their father's family name.

 ## Functions
 I provide three functions for constructing different types of networks.